-In response to the spread of mutated strains of coronavirus, the Japanese Government is fortifying border controls and quarantine measures for people entering Japan in order to prevent a rebound in case numbers.
+In response to the spread of mutated strains of coronavirus, the Japanese Government is fortifying border controls and quarantine measures for people entering Japan.

 There have been cases where passengers have been denied boarding due to incomplete or non-possession of inspection certificates.

 Due to the enhanced border measures, it may take a long time to complete entry process after arrival at airports in Japan.

 | Strengthening of border measures for Omicron strains